dnlzrgz/hugo-piercer-theme/README.md

 Some of the basic features of Piercer are:

 * Highly customizable (color palette, font size, font family and more).
+* Support for custom CSS.
 * Hamburger menu without JavaScript.
 * Great SEO by default.
 * Mobile-first philosophy.
 * PostCSS can be used if desired.
-* Service Workers for caching resources.
+* Service Workers for optional caching resources.
 * Fast.

 Some of the things that are not planned to add for the moment are: